Start Network

 Board of Trustees

-The Board is legally responsible for the charity and 60% of Board members are from member organizations.
+The Board is legally responsible for the charity and 60% of Board members are from member organisations.
 Recent trustee appointments include:

 Governance Structure

-All member organizations have equal voting rights in the Assembly, which sets strategic direction.
+All member organisations have equal voting rights in the Assembly, which sets strategic direction.
 The Assembly appoints trustees and oversees Board performance.
 Five sub-committees handle delegated decision-making including finance, audit, membership, and the Start Fund's strategic management.
-The organization emphasizes: “We are committed to ensuring the highest standards of transparency, accountability and competent management.”
+The organisation emphasises: “We are committed to ensuring the highest standards of transparency, accountability and competent management.”

 How to Apply